-To let a parameter be unspecified (for example, if the authentication is anonymous or no message selector is provided), use selector is coult /> for the unspecified parameter value.
+To let a parameter be unspecified (for example, if the authentication is anonymous or no message selector is provided), use <null /> for the unspecified parameter value.

 Source Connection Factory Factory

 This injects the sourceCFF bean (also defined in the beans file).
 This bean is used to create the source ConnectionFactory